Sanam Re: Soundtrack

 The music for Sanam Re was composed by Mithoon, Jeet Gannguli, Amaal Mallik, and Epic Bhangra.
 Raju Singh composed the original background score.
 The lyrics were penned by Rashmi Virag, Mithoon, Manoj Muntashir, Manoj Yadav, Ikka Singh and Kumaar.
 The film's title track, "Sanam Re" featuring the vocals of Arijit Singh, was released as a single on 22 December 2015.
 The second song, titled "Gazab Ka Hai Yeh Din" was released on 1 January 2016.
 One song, "Kya Tujhe Ab Ye Dil Bataye" was sung by Pakistani pop singer Falak Shabir.
 The soundtrack was released on 4 January 2016 by T-Series.

 Three songs were released later and were not the part of the film's album.
 The female version of title track was released in the voice of Tulsi Kumar and Mithoon and latter on Falak Shabir and T-Series released Kya Tujhe Ab Ye Dil Bataye in Unplugged & Sad Version on 4 February 2016.
 The additional rap song by Badshah titled "Akkad Bakkad", was released on 8 February 2016 to celebrate the music of the film.

+Reception

+Critic from Bollywood Hungama rated the film 3.5 out of 5 stars and wrote "Sanam Re is a sweet romantic love story smeared with a cathartic tear that is the perfect recipe for the romantic air around the Valentine's Day.
+The fabulous music score, amazing locations and great picturization makes it a visual treat which doesn't let the slow pace affect the movie watching experience in any way."